 What if someone in your home is told to self-isolate or suspects they may be sick?

 How long does the virus survive on surfaces?
 It is not certain how long the virus that causes COVID-19 survives on surfaces.
 Studies suggest that coronaviruses (including the COVID-19 virus) may survive on surfaces for a few hours or up to several days.
-If you think a surface may be infected, clean it with simple disinfectant to kill the virus and protect yourself and others.
+If you think a surface may be infected, clean it with a simple disinfectant to kill the virus and protect yourself and others.

 How do I know if I am getting true and reliable information?
-This is very important as we have seen multiple reports, locally, of incorrect information.
+This is very important as we have seen multiple reports, locally, of incorrect and non-factual information.
 Keep an eye on the CRMC Facebook page for updates from the hospital.
 Obtaining your information from an accurate source will ensure you have correct and up-to-date information.
 These websites are the best sources for accurate information: https://dph.georgia.gov/ and https://www.cdc.gov/